Derby: Toponymy

 The Viking name Djúra-bý, recorded in Old English as Deoraby, means "village of the deer".
 However, the origin of the name Derby has had multiple influences: a variation of the original Roman name Derventio with pronunciation of the letter "v" as "b", becoming Derbentio, and later Derby, along with a link to the river Derwent – from the Celtic meaning "valley thick with oaks" – which flows through the city, triggering a shortened version of Derwent by, meaning 'Derwent settlement'.

 The town name appears as Darbye on early maps, such as that of John Speed, 1610.

 Modern research (2004) into the history and archaeology of Derby has provided evidence that the Vikings and Anglo-Saxons would have co-existed, occupying two areas of land surrounded by water.
 The Anglo-Saxon Chronicle (c.
 900) says that "Derby is divided by water".
 These areas of land were known as Norþworþig ("Northworthy"="north enclosure") and Deoraby, and were at the "Irongate" (north) side of Derby.

+History

 16th–18th centuries

 During the Civil War of 1642–1646, Derby was garrisoned by Parliamentary troops commanded by Sir John Gell, 1st Baronet, who was appointed Governor of Derby in 1643.
 These troops took part in the defence of nearby Nottingham, the siege of Lichfield, the battle of Hopton Heath and many other engagements in Nottinghamshire, Staffordshire and Cheshire, as well as successfully defending Derbyshire against Royalist armies.

 The first civic system of piped water in England was established in Derby in 1692, using wooden pipes, which was common for several centuries.
 The Derby Waterworks included waterwheel-powered pumps for raising water out of the River Derwent and storage tanks for distribution.
 This was designed and built by local engineer George Sorocold.